WaddlingLard/JS-Game/README.md

 ## Overview

 I made the game and added a couple more elements to make it more interesting.
+For example, try moving in multiple directions!
+Test out the keys.

 Steps to run the website:
 1. To get this website running, first download this repository to your local directory.